shameekagarwal/shameekagarwal.github.io/_posts/2025-12-26-high-level-design-v.md

 - each segment can be defined using four sets of latitude and longitude
   ![](/assets/img/high-level-design/google-maps-segment.png)
 - we can treat the "roads" within a segment as edges, and "intersections" as nodes
-- now, we can precompute the shortest paths between the different nodes in a segment and store them in the graph database
+- we precompute the shortest paths within a segment and store them in the graph database
   ![](/assets/img/high-level-design/google-maps-segment-shortest-paths.png)
-- typically, users would not start at a node, but somewhere on the edge. we would handle this case on the fly as follows -
+- typically, users would not start at a node, but somewhere on the edge. we can handle it on the fly as follows -
   ![](/assets/img/high-level-design/google-maps-segment-shortest-path-edge-case.png)
 - the nodes at the edges of segments are called as "exit points". they help connect adjacent segments. for instance, look at how the nodes marked in blue below help connect the segment to its adjacent ones
   ![](/assets/img/high-level-design/google-maps-segment-adjacent.png)